-Turbidity Barriers are available in two different forms: Floating and Staked.
+Silt containment barrier are available in two different forms: Floating and Staked.

 Type 1.DOT is the most frequently specified barrier in the TOUGH GUY® line.
 It is recommended for construction sites located in protected areas that are exposed only to light winds and to current velocities of less than one foot per second.
 This type of site may include ponds, shallow lakes, small streams and marshes.

 Anchorage consisting of stakes or concrete blocks may be required to maintain the barrier in its required position.
 Barrier sections are connected by rope lacing or nylon ties which must be furnished by others.

 Type 2.DOT is the work horse of the TOUGH GUY® line.
 It has a top load cable and special stress plates for reinforcing the corners and is designed to handle more severe conditions.
 It is recommended for lakes, streams, intercoastal and tidal areas where current velocities up to five feet per second are expected.

 The anchorage and installation must be designed to meet the site conditions.
 Contact Aer-Flo Canvas Products, Inc. or a qualified engineer for assistance when extraordinary site conditions are encountered.
 Barrier sections are connected by rope lacing or nylon ties which must be furnished by others.